Published in The Fringed Gentian™

 The Past 20 Years:

-Four members have guided the Friends as president since our 50 anniversary in 2002.
+Four supporters have guided the Friends as president since our 50 anniversary in 2002.

 During their tenure the Friends have carried out our mission by funding numerous plant purchases for the Garden, instituting the Student Transportation Grant Program, forming the Friends Invasive Plant Action Group, helping the MPRB fund restoration of habitat and a bee survey, providing a custom screen door, desk and rain gutters for the shelter and 294 feet of wrought iron fencing for the back of the Garden, funding numerous small projects plus the Ken Avery Birding Terrace and providing half the funding for phase I and II of the wetland boardwalk.
 Many thanks to our 3 past-presidents and to our current president - Jennifer Olson.
 Well done to all who provided support for this work! ❖